phyver/GameShell/doc/mission.md

 ### `deps.sh` (optional)

-This is sourced when the mission is started. if the last return value is `false` (anything different from `0`), the mission is cancelled.
+This is sourced when the mission is started.
+If the last return value is `false` (anything different from `0`), the mission is cancelled.

 This is typically used to check that the dependencies for the mission are met